CSR annual report Hoogesteger 2019

 Opportunities and knowledge development at Hoogesteger

 As a recognised training company, we offer learning programmes for students from a variety of study programmes.
 In addition, we regularly work with interns.
-In 2018, we had four interns in the following departments: Supply Chain, Quality Service and Product Development.
+In 2019, we had two interns.
+One in the Quality Service department and one in the Product Development department.

 We also try to deploy people who are at a distance from the labour market wherever possible.
 For example, one person we employed through the Disablement Assistance Act for Handicapped Young Persons has now been with us for more than 25 years.

 Food safety is of the utmost importance.
 All of our suppliers are Global Gap and GFSI certified.
 Food safety is paramount in these certification schemes, as well as in our audits of suppliers.
 Hoogesteger itself is certified at BRC A grade and IFS higher level, and we have volunteered for unannounced audits.
+This took place for the first time in 2019.
 This demonstrates that we produce our products at the highest level of food safety.

 WORKING TOGETHER ON CSR